omlins/ParallelStencil.jl/README.md

 ## Questions, comments and discussions
 To discuss technical issues, please post on Julia Discourse in the [GPU topic] or the [Julia at Scale topic] or in the `#gpu` or `#distributed` channels on the [Julia Slack] (to join, visit https://julialang.org/slack/).
-To discuss numerical/domain-science issues, please post on Julia Discourse in the [Numerics topic] or the [Modelling & Simulations topic].
+To discuss numerical/domain-science issues, please post on Julia Discourse in the [Numerics topic] or the [Modelling & Simulations topic] or whichever other topic fits best your issue.

 ## References
 \[1\] [Omlin, S., Räss, L., Kwasniewski, G., Malvoisin, B., & Podladchikov, Y. Y. (2020).
 Solving Nonlinear Multi-Physics on GPU Supercomputers with Julia.
 JuliaCon Conference, virtual.][JuliaCon20a]